gobbyo/IoT/docs/tutorial-rasp-digit4display.md

 ## Wire your four digit segment display to your Raspberry Pi

 In this section you'll wire your Raspberry Pi to display numbers on a four digit segment display.
-Below is the circuit we'll construct.
+Below is the circuit you'll construct.

 ![lnk_digit4schematic]